mdkmk/socktalk/README.md

 # Chat Server

-Please install the requirements, then launch either server.py and client.py and call_ai_client.py, or launch start_server_with_ai_client.py and client.py.
+Please install the requirements, and if you run into issues you can use a virtual environment, then launch either server.py and client.py and call_ai_client.py, or launch start_server_with_ai_client.py and client.py.
 You can launch multiple clients with different usernames.